accordproject/template-archive/docs/tasks.rst

     and the Request and Response transactions.

 lib/
-    A collection of ES 2015 JavaScript files that implement the business logic for the template
+    Either a collection of ES 2015 JavaScript files, or Ergo files that implement the business logic for the template

 test/
     A collection of unit tests for the template